OpenSTEF/openstef/docs/source/user_guide/getting_started/migration.rst

 V4 focuses on the core ML libraries and leaves integration to the user.

-The `openstef-reference <https://github.com/OpenSTEF/openstef-reference>`_ repository demonstrates how to build a complete system with scheduling, data integration, and storage around the v4 libraries.
+The `openstef-reference <https://github.com/OpenSTEF/openstef-reference>`_ repository demonstrates how a complete v3 system was deployed (scheduling, data integration, and storage).
+For v4 deployment patterns, see :doc:`/user_guide/guides/deployment` instead.

 If your v3 code relied on ``openstef-dbc``: